-- Korea: has an early warning system in place to monitor 20 key raw materials to ensure stable supplies. - US: Executive Order 'America's Supply Chains': in-depth reviews of industrial bases.
-The reviews include requests for comments with detailed questionnaires, as well as recommendations for strengthening resilience. - US: 'section 232 investigations' serves to collect market information from companies and stakeholders.
-The Trump Administration launched two investigations, on aluminium and steel, which conclusions led to tariff hikes of 10 and 25% respectively.
-More recent investigations on vanadium and titanium sponges have not led to actions yet. - US: Executive Orders 13817 (A Federal Strategy To Ensure Secure and Reliable Supplies of Critical Minerals) and 13953 (Addressing the Threat to the Domestic Supply Chain From Reliance on Critical Minerals From Foreign Adversaries and Supporting the Domestic Mining and Processing Industries).
-EO13817 launched an in-depth review of critical minerals supply chains necessary for the US economy and national defence and looked into expanding mining production in the US.
-EO13953 charged the Secretary of the Interior to produce every 180 days a report on critical minerals supplies and potential risks from foreign powers. - Japan: JOGMEC supports exploration and technological development by Japanese companies through equity capital and liability guarantees.
-Investment by JOGMEC in rare earth overseas projects involving Japanese companies to diversify supply.
-Its purpose, scope, structure, and obligations are defined in the JOGMEC ACT. - Japan: Under the planned revision of JOGMEC ACT to be submitted to the Diet JOGMEC is to strengthen financial support for Japanese businesses' rare earths exploration and refining operations. - Japan: JOGMEC operates a national stockpiling system of rare metals to secure long-term raw materials supply.
-Stockpiles are
+- Korea: has an early warning system in place to monitor 20 key raw materials to ensure stable supplies - US: Executive Order 'America's Supply Chains': in-depth reviews of industrial bases.
+The reviews with detailed questionnaires, as well as recommendations for strengthening resilience. - US: 'section 232 investigations' serves to collect market information from companies and stakehold launched two investigations, on aluminium and steel, which conclusions led to tariff hikes of 10 and investigations on vanadium and titanium sponges have not led to actions yet. - US: Executive Orders 13817 (A Federal Strategy To Ensure Secure and Reliable Supplies of (Addressing the Threat to the Domestic Supply Chain From Reliance on Critical Minerals From Forest the Domestic Mining and Processing Industries).
+EO13817 launched an in-depth review of critical m for the US economy and national defence and looked into expanding mining production in the US.
+EO the Interior to produce every 180 days a report on critical minerals supplies and potential risks from forest control of the Interior to produce every 180 days a report on critical minerals supplies and potential risks from forest control of the Interior to produce every 180 days a report on critical minerals supplies and potential risks from forest control of the Interior to produce every 180 days a report on critical minerals supplies and potential risks from forest control of the Interior to produce every 180 days a report on critical minerals supplies and potential risks from forest control of the Interior to produce every 180 days a report on critical minerals supplies and potential risks from forest control of the Interior to produce every 180 days a report on critical minerals supplies and potential risks from forest control of the Interior to produce every 180 days a report on critical minerals. - Japan: JOGMEC supports exploration and technological development by Japanese companies throguarantees.
+Investment by JOGMEC in rare earth overseas projects involving Japanese companies to scope, structure, and obligations are defined in the JOGMEC ACT.